The School of Life Sciences is delighted to announce that it achieved the Silver Athena SWAN Charter Mark in the 2018

 For further information on Athena SWAN within Life Sciences or for any comments, please contact firstname.lastname@example.org

-The School of Life Sciences has been recognised for its commitment to Athena SWAN in the achievement of a Bronze Award in 2013.
-This was renewed in April 2015 for a further three years.
+The School of Life Sciences has been recognised for its commitment to Athena SWAN in the achievement of a Silver award in the 2018 submission round.

 Professor Laura Green and Dr Rebecca Freeman (from the Life Sciences committee) receiving the Athena SWAN Bronze Award in Edinburgh on 6 June 2014.

 Work Life Balance, Mental Health and Well-Being - 5 July 2018

 On Thursday 5 July 2018 the School of Life Sciences Athena SWAN committee hosted a Work Life Balance and Wellbeing event at the Medical Teaching Centre on Gibbet Hill campus.
 The event was free and open to all staff and students.
 More information

 Event flyer (pdf)